Jewish Home in the News

 Forrest also appeared twice on the "Up to the Minute News Podcast - COVID-19" with Ken Jeffries.
 She discussed ways members of the community can improve the daily lives of our Home's residents by donating supplies and funds.
 Listen here and here.

-KFI AM 640 featured how Jewish Home residents at Eisenberg Village are
+KFI AM 640 featured how Jewish Home residents at Eisenberg Village are treated

-can't get out of their units, we bring it to them—to exchange a little bit of
+get out of their units, we bring it to them—to exchange a little bit of

 joy," said Larissa Stepanians, the Jewish Home's chief operating officer.